ralismark/ralismark.github.io/_posts/2019-05-28-edge-trees.md

 >
 > Edit: if you search for "Cartesian tree of edges", you'll find papers describing the stuff I detail here.

-> This post is currently WIP, but the main content is there.
-I'm posting what I currently have, and I'll complete it when I can.
+> Update: Most of the content for the post is here.
+I plan on making a part 2 for actually implementing this.

 # Implicit Divide and Conquer Trees